imatge-upc/skiprnn-2017-telecombcn/README.md

 Note: The latest versions of TensorFlow introduced changes to the RNN API.
 Please see [TensorFlow release information](https://github.com/tensorflow/tensorflow/blob/master/RELEASE.md) for more information.

 ### Using the models
 The models are ready to be used with TensorFlow's `tf.nn.dynamic_rnn` and can be found under `src/rnn_cells/skip_rnn_cells.py`.
-A usage example can be found below:
+An usage example can be found below:

 ```python
 import tensorflow as tf